hollyritch/autogato/README.md

 First call partition Network via the following command:

-- python partitionNetwork.py -i <InputXMLFile>
+- python partitionNetwork.py -i <InputXMLFile> or - python partitionNetwork.py -input <InputXMLFile>

 You can provide additional options:
 - -t or --threads <Number of Threads>  : Number of threads for parallel processing, default=2